 Combatting tropical deforestation: the REDD+ initiative

-Deforestation - the permanent conversion of forests and woodlands to other land uses such as crops, roads, settlements, mining or grazing land - is responsible for around 16% of global CO2 emissions, making it a major contributor to climate change.
+Deforestation - the permanent conversion of forests and woodlands to other land uses such as crops, roads, settlements, mining or grazing land - is responsible for around 12% of global GHG emissions, making it a major contributor to climate change.

 The REDD+ initiative has been established at international level to combat deforestation and forest degradation in the tropics, where the vast majority of forest destruction takes place.
-REDD+ also has major implications for agriculture (the source of some 13% of global CO2 emissions), rural development and adaptation to climate change in some of the most vulnerable parts of the world.
+REDD+ also has major implications for agriculture (the source of another 12% of global GHGemissions), rural development and adaptation to climate change in some of the most vulnerable parts of the world.